 CSO Eddie Chan on consolidation

-Mr. Chan, this was the first time had a booth at Gamescom.
+Mr. Chan, this was the time had a booth at Gamescom.
 Why this year and why under the brand Level Infinite and not ?

 Tencent Games is a strong brand in China and well known in the industry.
 Gamers, especially in the West, are less familiar with the brand.
 That was one reason why we established Level Infinite a year ago and now wanted to appear at Gamescom with a fresh image.
 The other reason is the investments in studios and acquisitions we’ve made over the last few years.
 Presenting these now under a new brand with a large booth was a great opportunity to become better known here.
 We also wanted to give the smaller studios a stage to grow their brands.